Sten

-The STEN (or Sten gun) is a family of British submachine guns chambered in 9×19mm which were used extensively by British and Commonwealth forces throughout World War II and the Korean War.
-They had a simple design and very low production cost, making them effective insurgency weapons for resistance groups, and they continue to see usage to this day by irregular military forces.
-The Sten served as the basis for the Sterling submachine gun, which replaced the Sten in British service until the 1990s, when it, and all other submachine guns, were replaced by the SA80.
+The STEN (or Sten gun) is a British submachine gun chambered in 9×19mm which was used extensively by British and Commonwealth forces throughout World War II and during the Korean War.
+The Sten paired a simple design with a low production cost, facilitating mass production to meet the demand for submachine guns.

+As well as equipping regular units, the Sten was distributed to resistance groups within occupied Europe.
+Its simple design made it an effective insurgency weapon for resistance groups.

-The Sten is a select fire, blowback-operated weapon which mounts its magazine on the left.
-Sten is an acronym, from the names of the weapon's chief designers, Major Reginald V. Shepherd and Harold J. Turpin, and "En" for the Enfield factory.
+The Sten is a select fire, blowback-operated weapon with a side-mounted magazine.
+Sten is an acronym, derived from the names of the weapon's chief designers: Major Reginald V. Shepherd and Harold J. Turpin, and "En" for the Enfield factory.

-Over four million Stens in various versions were made in the 1940s, making it the second most produced submachine gun of the Second World War, after the Soviet PPSh-41.
+Around four million Stens in various versions were made in the 1940s, making it the second most produced submachine gun of the Second World War, after the Soviet PPSh-41.
+The Sten served as the basis for the Sterling submachine gun, which replaced the Sten in British service from the 1950s.

+Name

+The Sten gun's name is an acronym derived from Shepherd, Turpin, and ENfield.
+It was named after the two chief designers, Major Reginald V. Shepherd and Harold Turpin, and the factory where it was developed, the Royal Small Arms Factory in Enfield.